-- A Primary Site is tasked with ordering books and managing the training at their clinic in addition to providing administrative oversight (ordering/tracking of books, incorporation of all data into biannual Progress Reports, etc.) to all Satellite Sites. - A Satellite Site looks to the Primary Site for administration of the program.
+- A Primary Site is tasked with ordering books and managing the training at their clinic in addition to providing administrative oversight (ordering/tracking of books, incorporation of all data into biannual Progress Reports, etc.) to all Satellite Sites. - A Satellite Site is a smaller, sister clinic to the Primary location.
+Satellites often are not able to disaggregate their data from the Primary sites, and therefore look to the Primary Site for administration of the program, including Progress Report completion and book ordering.